peteroupc/html3dutil/doc/H3DU.Math.md

 * `near` (Type: number)<br>The distance, in eye space, from the "camera" to the near clipping plane.
 Objects closer than this distance won't be seen.

 This value should be greater than 0, and should be set to the highest distance from the "camera" that the application can afford to clip out for being too close, for example, 0.5, 1, or higher.
 * `far` (Type: number)<br>The distance, in eye space, from the "camera" to the far clipping plane.
-Objects beyond this distance will be too far to be seen.<br>This value is usually greater than "near", should be greater than 0, and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept.<br> In the usual case that "far" is greater than "near", depth buffer values will be more concentrated around the near plane than around the far plane due to the perspective projection.
+Objects beyond this distance will be too far to be seen.<br>This value should be greater than 0 and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept. ("near" is usually less than "far", so that Z coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
+If "near" is greater than "far", Z coordinates increase in the opposite direction.)<br> In the usual case that "far" is greater than "near", depth buffer values will be more concentrated around the near plane than around the far plane due to the perspective projection.
 The greater the ratio of "far" to "near", the more concentrated the values will be around the near plane, and the more likely two objects close to the far plane will have identical depth values.
 (Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel.)

 #### Return Value